 The AStA offers various services.
 From bicycle repair to sound and light hire.
 You can find that and more here.

-Many of us experience financial challenges during college that can’t just be eliminated by working a part-time job.
-A helpful way to receive support during your studies is a scholarship.
-Here we have provided you with an overview of common scholarships.
+Many of us experience financial challenges during college that can’t just be eliminated with a part-time job.
+A helpful way to receive support during your studies is through a scholarship.
+Here we have provided you with an overviewof common scholarships.

 Contact to departmental representatives and student councils